data-lessons/gapminder-R/03-data-types-subsetting.md

 > ## Learning objectives {.objectives}
 >
+> - Understand `data.frame` as common R object and familiar research data table.
+>     - Columns = variables, rows = observations
+>     - Columns = vectors
-> - Be able to load a saved .rda object
+> - Be able to examine the structure and content of a data frame.
-> - Understand `data.frame` as common R object, composed of vectors
+> - Understand vectors as fundamental R unit
-> - Understand basic R data classes
+> - Understand and be able to use vectorized operations
-> - Be able to query the structure of an R object and its component parts.
+> - Be able to subset vectors with index and logical notation
-> - Be able to subset a data.frame and vector
+> - Be able to import .RDA and .CSV files
 >